leanhhoang2806/cloudkitchen/README.md

 # to run integration test
 1. Spin up all needed containers
+2. `export PYTHONDONTWRITEBYTECODE=1`
-2. Run the test suite from the command line `cloudkitchen-BE hoang$ pytest src/tests/`
+3. Run the test suite from the command line `cloudkitchen-BE hoang$ pytest src/tests/`